ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

    enhanced security such as additional access restrictions and/or relevant HIPAA compliance measures.

- * The PI is responsible for ensuring that users are listed on the IRB approval letter before they approve those users' Wynton access to data that require IRB approval.
+ * The PI is responsible for ensuring that users are listed on the Institutional Review Board (IRB) approval letter before they approve those users' Wynton access to data that require IRB approval.

  * Because IT security requirements, operating systems, and hardware are continually evolving, difficult situations may arise in the